gitAdrianK/SwitchBlocks/README.md

 Switches its state when touching a lever, automatically switches back after a set amount of time.

 ## Sand Blocks
 Behaves like the vanilla sand block sinking the player and slowing them down.
-When state has been switched, it instead pushes the player up
+When state has been switched, it instead pushes the player up.
 Switches its state when touching a lever.